How much does your power cost?

 How reliable is your power?

 The reliability of the power system is critical to the lives of all Americans.
 The system is constantly challenged by factors that could cause major problems.
-As an electric consumer, you may be familiar with periodic disruption to your home’s electric service or a “power outage.”
+As an electric consumer, you may be familiar with occasional disruption to your home’s electric service or a “power outage.”
 This may occur when a tree limb falls on a distribution line during a storm or when lightning strikes a substation.
-This type of event involves local distribution lines owned and controlled by your utility, which are often connected to the standard wooden utility pole.
+This type of event involves local, low-voltage distribution lines owned and controlled by your utility, which are often connected to the standard wooden utility pole.
 These lines are overseen by your state public utility commission.
-FERC’s reliability jurisdiction is primarily over what is known as the “bulk power system.”
-The bulk power system includes the infrastructure network necessary for operating and maintaining grid reliability.
+FERC’s reliability jurisdiction is primarily over high-voltage lines, including the infrastructure network necessary for operating and maintaining grid reliability.

 System Average Interruption Duration Index (SAIDI)